DeanJain/JavaBigdata/README.md

 * great for fixed length/elements with no/fewer updates/deletes
 * updates and deletes would need array copy (System.arraycopy()) and reconstruction
 * ArrayList internally uses Array for impl

+StringBuffer - is mutable unlike string and is thread safe / synchronized.
+StringBuilder - is mutable and is not thread safe so gives better performance when multi threads are not used.

 #### Linked List (Singly / Doubly) ->
 * Linked List is better for frequency updates/deletes/extension of list